pfunks/TCTest/test_faq.md

 - If the price of STEEM goes up, the potential payout of all posts can go up.
 - If the price of STEEM goes down, the potential payout of all posts can go down.

-## What is the difference between STEEM, STEEM Power, and Steem Dollars?

-**STEEM** - STEEM is the base liquid currency token in the platform.
-STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
-It is a cryptocurrency token, similar to Bitcoin.

-**STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
-The more STEEM Power a user holds, the more they can influence the value of posts and comments.
-STEEM Power is less liquid.
-If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

-**Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
-Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
-Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
-Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.

 ## Will 1 Steem Dollar always be worth $1.00 USD?

-The market value of SBD is dictated by the supply and demand of the coin.
+The market value of a Steem Dollar is dictated by the supply and demand of the token.
 Therefore it is possible for 1 SBD to be worth more or less than 1 USD depending on market conditions.
-However, the network's conversion feature serves as a mechanism to hold Steem Dollars within a small margin of the value of USD.
+However, the network's SBD conversion feature serves as a mechanism to hold Steem Dollars within a small margin of the value of USD.

 ## How do Steem Dollar to STEEM conversions work?

-If you convert Steem Dollars to STEEM with the Steemit wallet, the blockchain will process the transaction over a period of 3.5 days.
+If you convert Steem Dollars to STEEM on the Wallet page, the blockchain will process the transaction over a period of 3.5 days.
 At the end of the 3.5 days, the SBD will be gone and replaced by approximately $1 USD worth of STEEM tokens.
 The "approximately 1 USD worth of STEEM tokens" is based on the median STEEM price over the 3.5 days, using the price feeds from the Steem witnesses.
 Depending on price fluctuations during the 3.5 days it is possible to end up with more or less than $1 USD worth of STEEM per SBD at the end of the conversion, but the difference is generally minor.

 ## Is there a way for me to convert my Steem Dollars to STEEM without waiting 3.5 days?

 You can exchange them.
 Visit the internal Market, found in the main menu.
 There you can exchange your SBD for STEEM in real-time at whatever the current market price is.

-## Can I sell goods and services on Steemit?

-Other than making a post, there is no interface for marketing items directly on Steemit.com.
-You can list goods on the third-party website <a href="https://www.peerhub.com">PeerHub.com</a>.
-Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit posts.

-## What is Powering Down and Powering Up?

-**Powering Up** - If you have STEEM tokens, you can power them up to STEEM Power to get more voting influence on posts and comments.
-Having more STEEM Power also increases the amount of curation rewards and interest that you can earn.
-More SP also grants more influence on approving Steem witnesses.

-**Powering Down** - If you have STEEM Power, you can Power Down to turn it into liquid STEEM.
-The system will transfer 1/13 of your STEEM Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
-However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
-Power downs can be stopped at any time.

 ## What can I do with my STEEM tokens?